objektwerks/python/README.md

 ```
 >Other UV errors may popup as well.
 Clearly UV is still a work in progress.

->Meanwhile, the crufty old PIP solution works just fine for this project.
+>Meanwhile, the crufty old PIP solution works just fine for this project - less
+>the issues defined above in the **Warning** section.

 Install Dependency
 ------------------